klimbeta/klimbeta/docs/development/About.md

 #### 🔷 Setting Inspired DifficultyScore
 - RICscale from My Keys to Routesetting.
 - Prioritize Complexity over Intensity.
-    - Spurred on by the feedback from a former setter "The routes are less cryptic than before", which I took to mean that the route were lacking complexity.
+    - Spurred on by the feedback from a former setter "The <route>Routes</route> are less cryptic than before", which I took to mean that the <route>Route</route> were lacking complexity.
     - Didn't like CrimpGrip

 #### 🔷 BetaWall Inspired by Setting a SprayWall